-A.04.1 The company has systems in place to ensure its operations support STEM education and technical/ vocational skills development among the wider population in producing countries, through partnerships Action with in-country institutions.
-Can your company demonstrate at the corporate level that it has systems in place to ensure its operations: a.
-Support STEM education among the wider population in collaboration with in-country institutions? b.
-Support technical/vocational skills development among the wider population in collaboration with in-country institutions? c.
+The company has systems in place to ensure its operations support STEM education and technical/vocational skills development among the wider population in producing countries, through partnerships with in-country institutions.

+Can your company demonstrate at the corporate level that it has systems in place to ensure its operations:

+- a.
+Support STEM education among the wider population in collaboration with in-country institutions? - b.
+Support technical/vocational skills development among the wider population in collaboration with in-country institutions? - c.
 Demonstrate alignment of their skills development efforts with the national skills development agenda?

-A.04.2 The company has systems in place to ensure its operations support technical and managerial skills GRI Disclosure 404-2: 404-3 development of its local workforces in producing countries.
-Action Can your company demonstrate at the corporate level that it: a.
-Has systems in place to ensure its operations support technical skills development of its local workforces in producing countries? b.
-Has systems in place to ensure its operations support managerial skills development of its local workforces in producing countries?
+The company has systems in place to ensure its operations support technical and managerial skills development of its local workforces in producing countries.

+- a.
+Has systems in place to ensure its operations support technical skills development of its local workforces in producing countries? - b.
+Has systems in place to ensure its operations support managerial skills development of its local workforces in producing countries? - c.
-c.
 Systematically tracks the implementation of their skills development programmes?

+• GRI Disclosure 404-2; 404-3